-The discount rate was changed from 2.46% to 1.93% since the previous measurement.
-The initial healthcare cost trend rate was changed from 5.80% to 6.00% since the previous measurement.
+The discount rate was changed from 1.93% to 3.70% since the previous measurement.

 Schedule of District's Contributions for OPEB

 This schedule presents information on the District's actuarially determined contribution, contributions in relation to the actuarially determined contribution, and any excess or deficiency related to the actuarially determined contribution.
 In the future, as data becomes available, ten years of information will be presented.